-Similarly ICTRL is also not present on the IBM 750GX since its ICTRL ICWL is used to lock the L1 instruction cache by way which is not supported in the IBM 750GX.
+Similarly, ICTRL is also not present on the IBM 750CX/CXE, since its ICTRL[ICWL] is used to lock the L1 instruction cache by way, which is not supported in the IBM 750CX/CXE.

-The IBM 750GX has the ability to lock L2 cache by way using L2CR[LOCK] bits and L2CR[DO] or L2CR[IO] to set the L2 as data or instruction.
-The MPC7447A does not support locking by way but the whole cache can be locked by setting both L2CR[DO] AND L2CR[IO].
+The IBM 750CX/CXE cannot lock L2 cache by way or completely.
+The MPC7447A does not support locking by way, but the whole cache can be locked by setting both L2CR[DO] and L2CR[IO].